randy3k/AlignTab/README.md

 ------------
 ### Getting start

-- Predefined alignment
+- If you only want simple and quick alignment, the predefined alignment will help.

 <img width=650 src="https://github.com/randy3k/AlignTab/raw/fig/alignby.png">

-### Welcome to the regex world
+### For more complication usage, welcome to the regex world

-- Open `AlignTab` in Command Palette `C+Shift+p` and enter `regex/option` in the input panel
+- Open `AlignTab` in Command Palette `C+Shift+p` and enter the input in the from of `<regexp>/<option>`.
 - To learn more about regular expression, visit [here](http://www.regular-expressions.info) and [here](https://docs.python.org/2/library/re.html).
 - The option controls column justification, padding and maximum number of splits.
+A general syntax of options is `([rlc][0-9]*)*(f[0-9]*)?`.
-For example, `c2r3f1` means
+- For example, `c2r3f1` means
   - first column is centered followed by 2 spaces
   - second column is right-flushed followed by 3 spaces
-  - only the first delimiter is matched
+  - only the first delimiter is matched, the number after f controls how many delimiter is used.
+- If the number after `[rlc]` is omitted, 1 space will be added after the corresponding column.
+- If the number after `f` is omitted, only the first delimiter will be matched.
+- The entire option could be omitted (i.e., input only the regular expression).
+In that case, default option, `l1f0` will be used.
+  - All columns are left-justified.
+  - A space is added after each column.
+  - All matched delimiters are aligned.

 #### More about regex and options